RobinMcCorkell/uptime-tracker/README.md

 The output format of many of the commands can be set to natural (human-readable dates/times), raw (UNIX seconds) or percentage.
 Some commands only accept some of the available formats.
-The default is raw, except for the 'summary' command, which uses the natural format.
+The default is natural.

 * 'start-time' will only output in the natural and raw formats
 * 'end-time' will only output in the natural and raw formats